fnoya/dlh-project/README.md

 # Mortality Prediction of ICU Diabetic Patients Based on Clinical History and Clinical Notes- A Multi-Network Deep Learning Model

 ## Project Motivation
 The goal of the project is to design a deep learning model to predict the mortality of an ICU diabetic patient after 48 hours of admission.
+The model is a multi-RNN architecture with an attention mechanism that engages clinical notes and specific clinical features to predict mortality.

 ## Built With
 - Python 3